la2050/archive/_projects/2014/dance-leadership-program-for-women.md

   Which area(s) of LA does your project benefit?:
     - Central LA
-  Does your project impact Los Angeles County?: Yes (benefits a region of LA County)
+  Does your project impact Los Angeles County?: Yes (benefits a region of LA County) How will your project impact the LA2050 “Create” metrics?:
+    - Employment in creative industries
+    - Arts establishments per capita
+    - Minority- and women-owned firms
   impact_metrics: >-
     We are creating new avenues for aspiring dancers - of affordable professional development and income opportunities.
 We are providing a venue